vitorhmf/sales-predict/README.md

 ### 9.1.
 Business Results

 The total revenue forecast for the next 6 weeks is presented below, considering the worst and best scenario according to the model.
-And the detailed sales forecast by store can be consulted through a Telegram bot, available at this [link](https://t.me/vitorhmf_rossmann_bot).
+And the detailed sales forecast by store can be consulted through a Telegram bot, however, due to maintenance costs, it was taken down.

 <img src="img/final_result.png" width="300">